Step 4: Full View

 Having submitted a written report to the insurance company documenting a seriously under-designed beam likely replicated across an entire subdivision of occupied tract homes, what further escalation steps, if any, does Engineer A's ethical obligation under the NSPE Code require?

-Contact Officials and Homeowners Directly Board's choice Contact local building officials and the homeowners or community civic association directly to advise them of the systemic structural defect findings, in addition to the written report already submitted to the insurance company
+O1 Contact local building officials and the homeowners or community civic association directly to advise them of the systemic structural defect findings, in addition to the written report already submitted to the insurance company Board's choice

 Two competing warrant clusters are in tension.
 The first, the Faithful Agent Obligation Within Ethical Limits and the Proportional Escalation Calibrated Risk principle, supports treating the written report to the insurance company as a meaningful and proportionate response to a non-imminent risk, particularly given the State Board's explicit confirmation of sufficiency.
 The second: the Systemic Tract Defect Multi-Party Notification Obligation, the Incidental Observation Disclosure Obligation, and the Proportional Escalation Calibrated Risk Current Case Between BER 00-5 and 07-10, establishes that the systemic, subdivision-wide character of the defect elevates Engineer A's obligations beyond single-client reporting, requiring direct contact with local building officials and the homeowners association as the intermediate escalation level appropriate to a non-imminent but widespread risk.